Skip to main content

 How do Finance Claws deliver a daily cash position report?

 Finance Claws connect to your bank accounts, invoicing platform, AP system, payroll provider, and expense tools.
-They pull transaction data continuously throughout the day.
-Every payment received, every check cleared, every ACH initiated, every credit card charge posted gets captured and categorized.
+They pull transaction data continuously, capture payments and charges as they clear, and turn those movements into an updated cash picture each day.

 The daily cash position report arrives in Slack (or email, or both) before the CFO sits down in the morning.
 It includes: